Department website: http://www.stat.wvu.edu/Programs/minor.html

 STAT 211.
 Elementary Statistical Inference.
 3 Hours.

-PR: MATH 126 or higher.
+PR: MATH 122 with a C- or better, or MATH 124 or higher, or advanced placement.
 (Not open to students who have completed STAT 215.)
 Basic concepts of descriptive and inferential statistics: descriptive measures, random variables, sampling distributions, estimation, tests of hypotheses, chi-square tests, regression and correlation.
 (Equivalent to ECON 225.).

 STAT 215.
 Introduction to Probability and Statistics.
 3 Hours.